telerik/winforms-docs/gridview/styling-and-appearance/themes.md

 ![gridview-styling-and-appearance-themes 012](images/gridview-styling-and-appearance-themes012.png)<br>*High Contrast Black theme*

->note You can preview the built-in themes using our[Theme Viewer]({%slug winforms/tools/themeviewer%})application.
+>note You can preview the built-in themes using our [Theme Viewer]({%slug winforms/tools/themeviewer%})application.
 >

->note You can edit the existing built-in themes or you can create brand new ones using[Visual Style Builder]({%slug winforms/tools/visual-style-builder%}).
+>note You can edit the existing built-in themes or you can create brand new ones using [Visual Style Builder]({%slug winforms/tools/visual-style-builder%}).
 >